 Table of Contents

 Alan Rickman left the world behind in the year 2016, on January 14th.
 Alan Rickman Death Cause was pancreatic cancer.
 Even despite knowing the reason behind his death, everything else surrounding it is private.

 Till the very end, Alan fought for his life.
 He’d been diagnosed with this in August following a stroke.
 Since the “silent cancer” takes time to show symptoms, perhaps it was too late before the real issues surfaced.
 His death was indeed one that involved silent suffering and fans did not realize his end would come this soon.

 Alan Rickman contributed so much to the entertainment industry as well as to the welfare of the people.
 He was a kind man and goes out of his way to offer a helping hand.
 Alan was indeed generous and thoughtful.
 He will always be remembered.

 Alan Rickman’s Legacy

-Apart from his acting, Empire voted Alan for one of the ‘100 Sexiest Stars’ in 1995, 2009 and again in 2010.
-Additionally, ‘The Guardian’ honourably mentions Alan’s name for the actor who’s deserving of an Academy Award.
+Apart from his acting, Empire voted Alan for one of the ‘100 Sexiest Stars’ in 1995, 2009, and again in 2010.
+Additionally, ‘The Guardian’ honorably mentions Alan’s name for the actor who’s deserving of an Academy Award.

 Stay Tuned with Stanford Arts Review for More Updates!